arnanmaipradit/TechnoESP/README.md

 ## About

 **Techno CS2GO ESP External** is a state-of-the-art external cheat tool for CS2GO that provides an unparalleled advantage.
-With its 100% undetectable features, you can play with confidence, knowing you're always one step ahead.
+With its 100% undetectable features, you can play confidently, knowing you're always one step ahead.

 ![CS2GO ESP External Screenshot](e5626c15-4084-40b4-b019-d812eb66f769.png)